dulcecitlalli/dulcecitlalli.github.io/README.md

 <img src="Foto.jpeg" alt="HTML5 Icon" width="128" height="220">

-My academic trajectory started whit my career in mechatronic engineering at TecNM campus Toluca, when I obtained experience with projects focused on robotics and control.
+<p> My academic trajectory started whit my career in mechatronic engineering at TecNM campus Toluca, when I obtained experience with projects focused on robotics and control.
 However, when I studied for my master’s degree in Automatic Control at CINVESTAV, my thesis was about a laparoscopic simulator, I programmed the dynamic surface, and I integrated a robot to interact with the virtual world.
 During my PhD studies at CINVESTAV, I developed a Brain-computer interface, I developed my algorithms.
 I have been working as a Research Professor since 2016 at TecNM campus Nuevo Leon, and I have led students to develop their thesis in the field of Biomedical Engineering.
-I wrote scientific articles where I reported my algorithms in biomedical data.
+I wrote scientific articles where I reported my algorithms in biomedical data. </p>

 You can find the web page of my institution at http://posgrado.nuevoleon.tecnm.mx/index.php/mnu-mi-nuc-acad#dra-dulce-citlalli-martinez-peon